Anyass3/aQuery/README.md

 # abQuery v 0.3.1
 ### Re-designing JQuery : If you are like me, you hate large js libraries
-##### this is minimal library similar to Jquery in some ways with somewhat fewer features but amazing
+this is minimal library similar to Jquery in some ways with somewhat fewer features but amazing

-### This was a personal mini project to help me code js faster.
+It was a personal mini project to help me code js faster.
 If interested you can try it.

 ## Prerequisites:
 ` just a basic javascript knowledge`

 # Installation
 `npm i abquery --save`

-## To get started quickly try the CDN instead:
+To get started quickly try the CDN instead:

-#### compiled with babel for browser compatibility
+compiled with babel for browser compatibility [https://cdn.jsdelivr.net/npm/abquery@0.3.1/dist/index.min.js]
-[https://cdn.jsdelivr.net/npm/abquery@0.3.1/dist/index.min.js]